-The organisation should determine methods for reward, for example outstanding service awards.
+The organisation should determine methods for reward.

-Examples of where teams and individuals have been acknowledged and rewarded for their performance (eg external training, conferences etc.).
+Examples of where teams and individuals have been acknowledged and rewarded.

 14.7: The team meets annually to review processes and opportunities for quality improvement, networking with other teams regionally and nationally to share best practice and resolve service challenges.